syncfusion-content/javascript-docs/js/api/ejTreeView.md

-To check the given node is exist in TreeView.
+To check whether the given node exists in TreeView.

 <table class="params">
 <thead>